kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: February 17th, 2017

+**Today's Progress**: More functioanlity to vanilla todo list, using some ES6 features

+**Thoughts:** Now I am getting used to ES6 it defintely makes code more readable.
+Stuck on moving elements up and down a list of siblings in the DOM

 ### Day 18: February 16th, 2017

 **Today's Progress**: added more functionality to vanilla js todo list app.
 Did some over the last 2 days but didn't log (not counting those days)